dw4ss/streamthunder-demo-website/README.md

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Download the Depoyed version to deploy the project on a live server.
+Download the Deployed version to deploy the project on a live server.

 **Prerequisites**